Dreaming of the Sea

 - Audio recordings of Christine reading each threshold of the story and offering invitations into work with herbs, dreamwork, writing, and creative process.

-- Rich content from our guest teachers Aisling Richmond and Polly Burns to deepen your experience through movement, art, and nature process.
+- Rich content from our guest teachers Aisling Richmond (weekly videos) and Polly Burns (weekly written reflections) to deepen your experience through movement, art, and nature process.

 - Not included are the herbs we will be working with each week.
 If you want to participate in the herbal rituals, you can purchase mugwort, rose petal, and rosemary (only need about 4 oz of each) plus some rosemary essential oil, carrier oil (4 oz of almond, rose hip, olive, apricot kernel oil, etc), sugar, small cotton bag, charcoal and incense burner.
 You can purchase these at a local health food shop or an online herb shop like Mountain Rose Organics.